 A growing number of Hindus make time for Mandir even though they mightn’t always be regular attendees on Thursday night, or Sunday morning.
 So many Hindus coming together and praying together, putting aside whatever personal differences they might have, to worship the same deities.
 They also do not eat meat during the Shivaratri period.
 Some Hindus, like my mom, even completely give up “salt” foods completely, eating only fruits.

 The whole point of Mandirs is for everyone, the entire Hindu community, to get involved: everyone has a part to play.
 Everyone can sing along God’s praises with the bhajans, everyone prays together with the mantras.

 It helps Hindus to solidify their identities as Hindus.
 It helps us to feel that sense of pride and to share that feeling with fellow Hindus.

-So I hope all Hindus proudly celebrate Shivaratri tomorrow, whether they observe the festival at home or at Mandir.
+So I hope all Hindus will proudly observe Shivaratri on Tuesday, whether they plan on observing the festival at home or at Mandir.